-There are a number of youth competitions held in other parts of the city, but one I’d love to see is the Vučković Children’s Alka.
-Held in late August the little tykes prepare to one day to become an Alkar Knight in the real tournament.
+There are several youth competitions held in other parts of the city, but one I’d love to see is the Vučković Children’s Alka.
+In late August, the little tykes prepare to become an Alkar Knight in the real tournament one day.

 A Family Festival

 Music and a feast of roasting pork fit for a king mark this annual celebration.
-The town is filled with street vendors selling all kinds of sugary treats and fried goods along with coffee bars packed with a mix of locals and tourists.
-Coupled with street performers and small stands at which you can purchase hand-made local crafts the Sinjiska Alka is an excellent day for the whole family.
+The town is filled with street vendors selling all kinds of sugary treats and fried goods, along with coffee bars packed with a mix of locals and tourists.
+Coupled with street performers and small stands where you can purchase hand-made local crafts, the Sinjiska Alka is an excellent day for the whole family.

-So, even if you were not able to score yourself one of the elusive grandstand tickets, head into town, and watch the event on the big-screen TV and enjoy the vibe of the city-wide block party.
+So, even if you could not score yourself one of the elusive grandstand tickets, head into town, watch the event on the big-screen TV, and enjoy the vibe of the city-wide block party.

 The Town Of Sinj

 Can’t make it to the Sinjska Alka festival?
-No worries, the town of now 12,000 residents offers loads of other festivities which you can choose from.
+No worries, the town of now 12,000 residents offers loads of other festivities which you can choose from, and you can even explore on a custom-made tour.
 Sinj was once a more popular destination in Dalmatia, that is until the motorway which connects Zagreb to Split was built.
 Now, the town see’s considerably fewer visitors.
-While bad for local tourism, it’s great for you, meaning more chance to find a seat at the coffee bar and a cheaper room.
+While bad for local tourism, it’s excellent for you, meaning more chance to find a seat at the coffee bar and a cheaper room.

 For the days leading up to and for Velika Gospa, around 150,000 communions are distributed to pilgrims.

 Be sure also to wander The Franciscan Monastery and stop by number 10 Vrlička Ulica, to see a tombstone of a seven-year-old Roman boy Gaius Laberius holding a ball with hexagons joined in the manner of a net-like ornament.
-The symbol of a real leather ball, it is considered firm evidence that football began here, as confirmed by FIFA.
+As confirmed by FIFA, the symbol of a genuine leather ball is considered firm evidence that football began here.